chauhanr/go-building-blocks/routines/readme.md

 channel is defined as :  var channel_name chan <data_type>  Uninitialized channels are defaulted to value nil.
 Only data of the type that that is defined can be passed to the channel but we can send multiple data using interface{} as the type.
 It is useful to create a channel of channels.

+The channels send and receive operations are atomic: they always complete without interruption.

 ```
 var ch chan string
 ch = make(chan string)